 There are lives that are attached to the city, reaching high, with the ambition to conquer the world.
 There are also lives that are absorbed in their own dreams.
 All of those dreams are the embodiment of beautiful youth.

 And, there are also lives that have spent their twenties dedicating, sacrificing, and connecting their lives with the people in remote border areas, becoming a reliable support for the people of all ethnic groups in the area.
-Lieutenant Colonel Lu Hong Vinh, Chief of Police of Phieng Khoi Commune, Son La Province is such a person.
-To the Mong people in Phieng Khoi, Lieutenant Colonel Lu Hong Vinh is like a close son and younger brother.
+Lieutenant Colonel Lu Hong Vinh, Chief of Police of Phieng Khoai Commune, Son La Province is such a person.
+To the Mong people in Phieng Khoai, Lieutenant Colonel Lu Hong Vinh is like a close son and younger brother.

-First regular police officer
+The first regular police officer

 Lieutenant Colonel Lu Hong Vinh recalled: "My most memorable memory was during a patrol from the commune center to Lao Kho village.
 It was pouring rain.
 My teammates and I had to take shelter from the rain in a local hut.
 We were warmed by the fire and invited to a meal by the locals.
 After that, we continued on our mission when we discovered a man and a woman who were suspected of illegally transporting drugs.
 We asked them to stop the vehicle, check it and discovered that the two subjects had nearly 400 synthetic drug pills on them."